Best Beach Chair 2025

 Construction and Design looks at how well the beach chair is made and the quality of the fabrics and frame.
 It also looks at how well the chair is designed for use.

 The difference here does tend to be in line with the price: cheaper chairs will be less well-constructed, except for our top pick.
 The RIO BEACH came out on top as it's a great combination of lightweight, durable materials, thoughtful design and comfort, especially for the price.
 The Tommy Bahama Deluxe and Ostrich Deluxe chairs both have features like reclinable backs, armrests, pockets and drink holders.
-The second cheapest of our picks, the Kijaro Beach Sling Chair, does have durable fabric, but its metal frame is low quality and it has no extras.
+The second cheapest of our picks, the Kijaro Beach Sling Chair, has a mesh back and two cup holders, which is handy.

 Setup/Pack Down